E ducation to

 - Take a total of 4 AP or Dual Enrollment classes total.

 - Earn 4 high school foreign language credits (4 in one language, or 2 credits each in 2 different languages).

 - Maintain an 85 or higher weighted GPA.

 -Complete and document a minimum of 20 community service hours per year.

 -Participate in at least one extracurricular activity per year - a sport, band, academic competition, club, or student government.

 -Participate in at least one academic competition per year.

-High school students intending to earn the MERIT designation should review this information and schedule a meeting with TCCHS MERIT Coordinator Erin White (email@example.com) to discuss any questions or concerns as well as to document progress toward the designation.
+High school students intending to earn the MERIT designation should review this information and schedule a meeting with TCCHS MERIT Coordinator Erin White (email@example.com) or call the MERIT Office and leave a message at 413-1704 to discuss any questions or concerns as well as to document progress toward the designation.